GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a1" class="usa-accordion__content usa-prose">
         <p>Our system is required to disable accounts if they’ve not been used for 90 days.
-If you’re unable to log in to your account, [email us for help](mailto:search@support.digitalgov.gov).</p>
+If you’re unable to log in to your account, <a href="mailto:search@support.digitalgov.gov">email us</a> for help.</p>

       </div>